Vanchen07/JS20---Dom_Array_Methods/README.md

 fetch returns a promise and have to call res.json to format into json. bc it's also async we have to also put await in front of this

+array.sort() method can take a callbackk to specify how you want to sort esp for sorting numerical values bc by default it sorts based on the val being a string